drsatan444-gif/MachineProX-Privacy/PRIVACY_POLICY.md

 Since the App doesn't collect data or connect to the internet, it cannot notify you of policy changes.
 Please check this policy periodically if you have concerns.

-## Open Source

-MachineProX Calculator's code is available for review, providing transparency about our data handling practices.
-You can verify that the app operates exactly as described in this privacy policy.

 ## Your Rights

 Since we don't collect any personal data: